britneydang/HandsonProject-Covid19/README.md

 ![image](https://user-images.githubusercontent.com/110323703/227808653-8ea0c033-a6a2-4d73-8e9d-2bd9b1eaa959.png)
 - Notes of transformations that I want to make:
 Change #1: Drop URL column, rename date to report_date, rename year_week to reported_year_week
-Change #2: Split into 2 different files: one is for Daily and one is for Weekly Change #3: In Daily file, create new columns for Daily Hospital Occupancy and Daily ICU Occupancy.
+Change #2: Split into 2 different files: one is for Daily and one is for Weekly base on the indicator column Change #3: In Daily file, create new columns for Daily Hospital Occupancy and Daily ICU Occupancy.
 In Weekly file, create new columns for Weekly Hospital Occupancy and Weekly ICU Occupancy.
 Change #4: Lookup to another table dim_date to get the date info for year_week column Change #5: Make standard for column country_code into 2 digits across all of the files (For the country_code that has 3 digits, use an external file with lookup function to lookup for its corresponding 2 digits).
 Keep the country_code 3 digits in there.
 File name country_lookup.csv.
 Remove continent